CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2024-08-29.md

 ### Vulnerability Index
 *   @stigtsp - need to do some considerations on this vs. CNA
-*   the CNA requires a public index of CVEs - most open projects use github
+*   the CNA requires a public index of CVEs - some OSS projects use github for their index

 ### TLS/HTTPS in core
 *   Neither @leont nor @book where present, so nothing to report